ticketmaster-api/ticketmaster-api.github.io/products-and-docs/widgets/checkout/index.md

 ## Affiliate Tracking

-Ticketmaster Universal Checkout works seamlessly with the [Ticketmaster Certified Partners](/partners/distribution-partners/) program.
-Any Impact Radius links on your site in theticketmaster.evyy.net format will be treated just like any other Ticketmaster link.
+Any Impact Radius links on your site in the `ticketmaster.evyy.net` format will be treated just like any other Ticketmaster link.
 When buyers click the link, Universal Checkout will attribute any sales to your existing partner account with no redirect.

+## Client Tracking / Came From Codes

+Ticketmaster Universal Checkout supports _Came From Codes (CFC)_, which are commonly used by Ticketmaster clients to tag and identify the order source (i.e. ad campaign, or A/B test).
+Any link which includes a `?camefrom=YOURCODE` URL parameter will be attributed to the order.

+## Password-Protected Offers, Presales, and DID Codes

+Ticketmaster Universal Checkout supports password-protected offers and presales.
+Events which support passwords will show a password entry field with event-specific messaging.

+Ticketmaster _DID Codes_ are also supported.
+Any link which includes a `?did=YOURCODE` URL parameter will be used to unlock any additional offers as well.

+## Deep Linking: Ticket Types

+Ticketmaster Universal Checkout supports passing in a specific _Ticket Type ID_, ensuring it is the default Ticket Type when the widget opens.
+This is specifically useful in combination with a _DID Code_, if you want to pre-select the newly-unlocked _Ticket Type ID_ on Step 1 of the checkout process.
+To enable this behaviour, append the`?ticket=TICKET_TYPE_ID` URL parameter on the Ticketmaster event link.

+## Security Recommendations

+Ticketmaster Universal Checkout is secured by bank-grade 256-byte SSL encryption for all communications.
+The architecture of Universal Checkout ensures the entire checkout flow happens securely via HTTPS, even when the 3rd party site (which is embedding the widget) only uses HTTP.

+As a security best practice, we strongly recommend that all pages which embed Universal Checkout __also__ implement SSL / HTTPS.
+As of Fall 2016, browsers are beginning to encourage the use of SSL / HTTPS everywhere, and in 2017 will begin to show HTTP as "Insecure" in the browser's toolbar.
+This is important for all websites to prevent "man in the middle" attacks, which are theoretically possible on all insecure webpages when on an untrusted Internet connection (public wifi, Internet cafe, etc).
+Fortunately, [Let's Encrypt](https://letsencrypt.org/) is an open project sponsored by Google, Facebook, Mozilla, and others, which offers free SSL/TLS certificates to all.